Real projects

 One-off risk screening of business scope across 500+ companies

 One client had an overly generic business object registered in the commercial register — potentially problematic under case law.
 The immediate question: how many other clients have the same issue?
-Manually checking 500+ companies would have taken days.
+Manual review of 500+ companies would have taken days.
 Automation did it in hours.

 Starting point